klippa-app/nativescript-http/README.md

     },
     onClosing: (code: number, reason: string) => {
-        // Invoked when the remote peer has indicated that no more incoming messages will be transmitted. console.log("onClosing", code, reason);
+        // Invoked when the remote peer has indicated that no more incoming messages will be transmitted.
+        // This method will not be called on iOS. console.log("onClosing", code, reason);
     },
     onMessage: (text: string) => {